 The Human Genome Project

-The field of precision medicine developed out of the Human Genome Project, which in 2003 successfully developed a way to map a person’s DNA and determine their individual genetic makeup.
+The field of precision medicine developed out of the Human Genome Project, which developed a way to map a person’s DNA and determine their individual genetic makeup.
 With this tool available for understanding the genetic code, scientists have been able to delve into the genetic causes of illness, including the mutations that make diseases different from one person to the next.

 How precision medicine has developed